dcm4che-dockerfiles/keycloak-quarkus/README.md

 ### `AUTH_USER_ROLE`

-User role associated to Service Account of Keycloak client for securing RESTful services of the archive (optional, default is `user`).
+User role associated to Service Account of Keycloak client for securing RESTful services of the archive (optional, default is `auth`).

 #### `WILDFLY_CONSOLE`